Signs and symptoms of constipation

-Constipation.
-It can be uncomfortable and frustrating.
-While difficulty going to the bathroom or going too little are common signs of constipation, being backed up can come with a range of possible symptoms.
+As uncomfortable and frustrating as it can be, it’s completely normal to experience bouts of occasional constipation throughout your life.
+While difficulty going to the bathroom or going too little are well-known signs of constipation, it can come with a range of possible symptoms.

 - Fewer than three bowel movements per week

 - Feeling like you can’t completely empty your bowels

 Occasional constipation is usually nothing to be concerned about.
 In fact, 80% of people will experience constipation symptoms during their lifetime.
 However, you should consult with your physician if you experience sudden, unexplainable changes to your bowel movements that persist for more than a week or continually return.
 These could be signs of an underlying condition.

 Constipation happens when a stool moves too slowly through the digestive tract.
 This can cause it to become hard and dry, making it difficult or painful to pass.
 If you’re trying to pinpoint why you’re experiencing signs of constipation, first look to your medicine cabinet, grocery list, and schedule.
 The key to managing constipation symptoms is often making small lifestyle changes.

 Did you know we’re more likely to experience constipation symptoms the older we get?
 It must be because we’re so full of wisdom.

 Feeling the pressure these days?
 So does your gut.
 Your gastrointestinal tract is a nervous system organ (just like the brain), and it can be affected by situational or chronic stress.
 Make sure you’re getting enough sleep and physical activity.
 These can make a big impact on stress levels.